A case of cerebral air embolism developed during pleural lavage | Canada Hyperbarics Skip to main content

 Canadian Relevance

-This study covers arterial gas embolism, a condition recognized by Health Canada for hyperbaric oxygen therapy.
+This study covers arterial gas embolism, a condition recognised by Health Canada for hyperbaric oxygen therapy.

 Study Limitations